FriendsOfDoctrine/orm-denormalizer/README.md

 ```
 Optional attributes:

-* `name` - specific table part name in new generated denormalized table
+* `name` - specific part of the table name in the new generated denormalized table
 * `excludeFields` - array of entity field names that will not be processed